-- We must provide your Medicare and Medi-Cal covered services according to the rules set by Medicare and Medi-Cal. - The services (including medical care, behavioral health and substance use services, long-term services and supports, supplies, equipment, and drugs) must be "medically necessary."
+- We provide covered Medicare and Medi-Cal covered services according to the rules set by Medicare and Medi-Cal. - The services including medical care, behavioral health and substance use services, long-term services and supports, supplies, equipment, and drugs must be "medically necessary."
 Medically necessary describes services, supplies, or drugs you need to prevent, diagnose, or treat a medical condition or to maintain your current health status.
-This includes care that keeps you from going into a hospital or nursing home.
+This includes care that keeps you from going into a hospital or nursing facility.
 It also means the services, supplies, or drugs meet accepted standards of medical practice. - You get your care from a network provider.
 A network provider is a provider who works with us.
-In most cases, we do not pay for care you get from an out-of-network provider.
+In most cases, care you receive from an out-of-network provider will not be covered unless it is an emergency or urgently needed care or unless your plan or a network provider has given you a referral.
 Chapter 3 of your Member Handbook has more information about using network and out-of-network providers. - You have a primary care provider (PCP) or a care team that is providing and managing your care.
 In most cases, your PCP must give you approval before you can use a provider that is not your PCP or use other providers in the plan's network.
 This is called a referral.
-Chapter 3 of your Member Handbook has more information about getting a referral and when you do not need one. - You must get care from providers that are affiliated with your PCP's medical group.
-Refer to Chapter 3 of your Member Handbook for more information. - We cover some services listed in the Benefits Chart only if your doctor or other network provider gets our approval first.
-This is called prior authorization.
-We mark covered services in the Benefits Chart that need prior authorization with an asterisk (\). - If you are within our plan's 3 month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
-However, during this period, we will not continue to cover Medicaid benefits that are included under the applicable Medicaid State Plan.
-Medicare cost-sharing amounts for Medicare basic and supplemental benefits do not change during this period. - Important Benefit Information for Members with Certain Chronic Conditions.
-If you have the following chronic condition(s) and meet certain medical criteria, you may be eligible for additional benefits: - Special Supplmental Benefits for the Chronically III (SSBCI) Utilities Allowance you must have at least one of the following qualifying diagnoses: - Chronic alcohol and other drug dependence
+Chapter 3 of your Member Handbook has more information about getting a referral and when you do not need one. - We cover some services listed in the Benefits Chart only if your doctor or other network provider gets our approval first.
+This is called prior authorization (PA).
+We mark covered services in the Benefits Chart that need PA with an asterisk (\).